julioguirola/pokemon-dashboard/README.md

 - Component styling: In the shadcdn/UI components configuration file (components.json) we set the cssVariables property to false to use tailwind instead

 ## Third-Party Libraries
-- [REDACTED]: We use the third-party library called jose to implement the authentication system based on Json Web Tokens JWT
+- We use the third-party library called jose to implement the authentication system based on Json Web Tokens JWT